How to Use Games for Marketing, Education & Training During Coronavirus (COVID-19)

 We can also create an additional game build ready to use as an offline PC application at trade shows when they’re back up and running if you wish.

-Events, workshops and physical locations where you can use an interactive kiosk are pretty much off the table at the moment.
+Events, workshops and physical locations where you can use an interactive kiosk are pretty much off the table during the coronavirus outbreak.
 So it’s important to try to adapt in a way that allows remote access to the content you would have delivered in person.

-If you plan to move educational content online, it’s worth considering how you can incorporate educational games into that to add a fun interactive element.
+If you plan to move educational content online, it’s worth considering how you can incorporate educational games into that to add fun learning solutions.

 It’s worth considering any game content you planned to use at a physical location as well.
 For instance kiosk games that would have been used as part of an exhibition or interactive installation.